NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

 # Employee Polls Project

+You can head to https://nickanthony-employee-web-polls.herokuapp.com/ to check out a live version of this project!

+## Project Background

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path